Canadian IPCA Alliance

 “IPCAs represent . . . an opportunity for true reconciliation to take place between Indigenous and settler societies, and between broader Canadian society and the land and waters, including relationships in pre-existing parks and protected areas” (We Rise Together, 2018, 36-37)

-The Canadian IPCA Alliance supports the work of the international ICCA Consortium, an international association dedicated to promoting the appropriate recognition of, and support to, Indigenous Peoples of Indigenous Peoples and Local Communities Conserved Territories and Areas (ICCAs).
+The Canadian IPCA Alliance supports the work of the international ICCA Consortium, an international association dedicated to promoting the appropriate recognition of, and support to, territories and areas conserved by Indigenous Peoples and local communities (ICCAs--territories of life).

 Building Capacity for Conservation through Reconciliation